lucasfrosty/pomodoroTIMER/README.md

 # pomodoroTIMER
-This is an React application made with `create-react-app`.
+This is an Pomodoro Timer React application made with `create-react-app`.
+If you don't know what is the Pomodoro technique check this [link](https://en.wikipedia.org/wiki/Pomodoro_Technique).

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine